-On August 27, 1968, six days after Soviet tanks rumbled across the border into Czechoslovakia in the early morning hours and an occupying army put an end to the brief period of political liberalization known as the Prague Spring, a consoling Czech voice on Radio Free Europe (RFE) implored his countrymen to take heart.
+On August 27, 1968, six days after Soviet tanks rumbled across the border into Czechoslovakia and an occupying army put an end to the brief period of political liberalization known as the Prague Spring, a consoling Czech voice on Radio Free Europe (RFE) implored listeners to take heart.

 “Czechoslovakia has survived the last six days—with scars and deep wounds, but it survived…During these difficult days, Czechoslovakia has demonstrated its hopeful resolve, its vigorous strength, and its free will.”

-The commentary was part of RFE’s 24-7 coverage of the invasion of Czechoslovakia by the Soviet Union and its Warsaw Pact allies on August 21, 1968.It launched a new period of broadcasting that would last until the Velvet Revolution toppled the communist regime in 1989.
+The commentary was part of RFE’s historic, 24/7 coverage of the Warsaw Pact invasion, and marked the start of a new period of broadcasting that would last until the Velvet Revolution toppled the communist regime in 1989.

 Beginnings of the Czechoslovak Service

 RFE began broadcasting to Czechoslovakia and other Soviet satellite countries in local languages on short-wave from its headquarters in Munich in 1950, acting as a surrogate provider of news and information.
 Unlike the Eastern Bloc’s domestic media, which was under the thumb of state censors and published communist propaganda, RFE promised reliable local, regional, and international reporting “in the American tradition of free speech.”
 Its programs included international press roundups, verified news from unofficial sources inside Czechoslovakia, commentary on domestic events, and educational features that were suppressed by the communist authorities.
 It also gave airtime to programs that reminded listeners of the country’s forbidden history as a sovereign, democratic state.